tbousiou/smartCH4-prediction-api/README.md

-# Deploay as a Linux service
+# Deploy as a Linux service
 For production it's better to create a linux systemd service.

 Edit `exampe.service` and replace `/path_to_app` with